An Exciting New Study Has Concluded That Life May Exist In The ‘Water Worlds’ Of Our Solar System

 “How much time a planet has is basically dependent on carbon dioxide and how it’s partitioned between the ocean, atmosphere and rocks in its early years.
 It does seem there is a way to keep a planet habitable long-term without the geochemical cycling we see on Earth.
 The simulations assumed stars that are like our own, but the results are optimistic for red dwarf stars, too.”

-In a previous study, Harvard University’s Dr Li Zeng exlained that “it was a huge surprise to realize that there must be so many water-worlds.”
+In a previous study, Harvard University’s Dr. Li Zeng exlained that “it was a huge surprise to realize that there must be so many water-worlds.”
 Now with the latest research, it appears that these water worlds that are found in sweet spots can exist for astonishingly long periods of time, giving life a true chance to evolve on them.

 The new study on the possible existence of life in water worlds can be read in The Astrophysical Journal.